 There are a number of public authorities and other bodies that interact with or deliver services to those who are at risk of family and domestic violence or who have experienced family and domestic violence.
-Important stakeholders, with which the Office liaised as part of the family and domestic violence fatality review function in 2020-21, included:
+Important stakeholders, with which the Office liaised as part of the family and domestic violence fatality review function in 2021-22, included:

 - The Coroner;

 - Relevant public authorities including:

-- WA Police Force;
+- o WA Police Force;

 - The Department of Health;

-- Health Service Providers;
+- o Health Service Providers;

 - The Department of Education;

-- o The Department of Justice;
+- The Department of Justice;

-- The Department of Communities;
+- o The Department of Communities;

-- The Mental Health Commission; and
+- o The Mental Health Commission; and

 - Other accountability and similar agencies including the Commissioner for Children and Young People;

-- The Women's Council for Domestic and Family Violence Services WA and relevant non-government organisations; and
+- The Centre for Women's Safety and Wellbeing and relevant non-government organisations; and

 - Research institutions including universities.